-In the event of layoff for any reason, the Employees shall be laid off in the inverse order of seniority in their classification only.
+Section 3 In the event of layoff for any reason, the Employees shall be laid off in the inverse order of seniority.
 For layoffs within a classification where the layoff will result in employees bumping down to a lower classification, seniority shall be determined by time served in the rank within which the layoff will occur and any higher rank.
 For layoffs resulting in separation from service, an employee's seniority shall be determined by duration of employment by the Fire Department.
-Employees who are affected by a layoff and have received satisfactory performance evaluations during the year preceding the layoff shall have the opportunity to bump.

 Employees shall be recalled from layoff in the inverse order of layoff (last out, first back) if said Employees to be recalled are physically qualified to perform the work available at the time of recall.
-The City further agrees that no new Employees in a particular classification will be hired for one (1) year or until all Employees in that particular classification on layoff have been given the opportunity to return to work, whichever comes first, in accordance with the provisions of this Article.
+The City further agrees that no new Employees will be hired for one (1) year or until all Employees on layoff have been given the opportunity to return to work, whichever comes first, in accordance with the provisions of this Article.
 "Recall" from layoff shall mean notifying a laid off Employee to return to work by registered mail to the last address listed with the Department as his home address or by giving a laid off Employee personal notice to return to work.
 If the affected Employee has not responded to recall within three (3) work days of the return receipt date on the recall notice or if the recall notice is returned by the Post Office to the City due to inability to locate the addressee, or the affected Employee has not responded to personal notice recall within three (3) work days, then that Employee shall be considered to have refused recall.